Antony-Edward-Stark/AEXRS/README.md

 This is a simple voice assistant written in python ecspecially for macOS.
 But can be modified to run on Windows too.
 The main aim of this project is to provide a good, reliable assistant to users.
-I am a 16 yr old designing and developing it alone.
+I am a 15 yr old designing and developing it alone.
 I'll be glad to have contributors or supporters to this project.

 Features :
   1. Can greet user.
   2. Can fetch Weather information.
   3. Can tell some jokes.
   4. Speaks the output.
 (Partial Support)
-  5. Opening and closing apps. (works on macOS)
+  5. Opening and closing apps. (works on macOS) (Testing on Windows 11)
   6. Lyrics and songs.
 (Partial support)

 Future plans :